spessasus/SpessaSynth/README.md

  - [Polyphone](https://www.polyphone-soundfonts.com/) - a wonderful testing and editing tool for soundfonts and how they should sound
  - [Meltysynth](https://github.com/sinshu/meltysynth) - for the initial low-pass filter implementation
  - [RecordingBlogs](https://www.recordingblogs.com/) - for the detailed explanations on MIDI messages
+ - [OggVorbisEncoder](https://github.com/higuma/ogg-vorbis-encoder-js) - for the MIT vorbis encoder.
  - **And You!** - for checking out this project.
 I hope you like it :)

 ### Major releases
 - [0.0.1](https://github.com/spessasus/SpessaSynth/commit/bc5c6516ae7edc94656b5df75d254a29280caa18) - the initial release
 - [1.0.0](https://github.com/spessasus/SpessaSynth/commit/45c23d1c2906b2dec202c0533a9737bd1fa6b3c4) - removed the 2 sample limit(the biggest problem program faced so far)
 - [2.0.0](https://github.com/spessasus/SpessaSynth/commit/350e4db90210375da27e393393df743be2137d59) - implemented the worklet system and added support for modulators
-- [3.0.0](https://github.com/spessasus/SpessaSynth/commit/b7f9e382a2f62eef462755ac9ebfe603663e4106) - everything moved to audioWorkletGlobalScope which allows for offline audio rendering
+- [3.0.0](https://github.com/spessasus/SpessaSynth/commit/b7f9e382a2f62eef462755ac9ebfe603663e4106) - everything moved to audioWorkletGlobalScope which allows for offline audio rendering.
+(We are here)

 ### License
 Copyright © 2024 Spessasus.
 Licensed under the MIT License.